Theophilus Danjuma: Military career

 Danjuma was commissioned into the Nigerian Army as a second lieutenant and platoon commander in the Congo.
 In 1963, he joined a UN peacekeeping force in Sante, Katanga Province, in Congo.
 He was promoted to the position of captain three years later.
-In 1966, Captain Danjuma was involved in the counter-coup with the 4th Battalion in Mokola, Ibadan.
-General Johnson Aguiyi-Ironsi was arrested in Ibadan, together with his host General Adekunle Fajuyi, by northern soldiers under the command of Major Danjuma (as he then was).
-Both men were then whisked away and taken to a roadside bush where they were both stripped naked and shot.
+Following the 1966 Nigerian coup d'état that killed the Premier of Northern Nigeria Ahmadu Bello, Danjuma, alongside other officers from Northern Nigeria, took part in the July counter-coup, which ousted General Aguiyi Ironsi, replacing him with General Yakubu Gowon.
+During the operation, northern soldiers under his command arrested Nigeria's Head of State, Major-General Johnson Aguiyi-Ironsi, who was visiting Ibadan and staying with his host, Colonel Adekunle Fajuyi.
+Although Danjuma intended to take Ironsi to custody, discipline collapsed and Danjuma lost control of the enraged soldiers, resulting in the deaths of both Aguiyi-Ironsi and Fajuyi.